 Pinterest is the virtual pinboard of the internet.
 Again, if you consider yourself part of a creative or visual industry, be sure to grab your Pinterest.com/FirstLast URL.
 You can either create a personal board or business page, which provides more analytics.

 If you intend to publish articles or long-form posts, consider creating an account on Medium, securing your Medium.com/@FirstLast URL.
 You may not have heard of this Medium, which is an online blogging platform owned by Twitter.
 As of Oct’16, Medium has 25+ million unique monthly visitors and over 75K posts/week according to the Medium Support team.
-In fact, the White House has an account along with all major newspapers.
 You can create your account at Medium and select your username (which becomes your URL) when you join.

 Whew, those platforms are the important ones!

 You may be feeling a bit overwhelmed by all these social platforms, but I strongly recommend you secure each of your personal URLs right now.
 This way, you have them in case you ever want to use them in the future.
 It means people Googling your name will more easily find you.
 By grabbing your desired URL, it also means someone else with your name CAN’T grab it.

 What if someone has the username I want?

 Welcome to the club.
 This happened to me too.
 You would be surprised how many early adopters named Joseph Liu exist out there.
 If fact, by the time you read this, your desired username or website domain will already be taken unless you’re VERY lucky or have a very uncommon name.